-To achieve its therapeutic effect, mix three drops of dill oil, two drops of lavender oil, and two drops of lemon balm oil in an aromatherapy lamp.
-The oil’s relaxing effect creates a soothing feeling that relieves panic, anxiety, and stress.
-Its aroma, which is minty, sweet, and spicy at the same time, promotes sleep and helps relieve cramps.8
+To achieve its therapeutic effect, mix three drops of dill oil, two drops of lavender oil and two drops of lemon balm oil in an aromatherapy lamp.
+The oil’s relaxing effect creates a soothing feeling that assists in relieving panic, anxiety and stress.
+Its aroma, which is minty, sweet and spicy at the same time, promotes sleep and helps relieve cramps.8

-I recommend mixing three drops of dill oil and three drops of roman chamomile oil with five drops of lavender oil in an aromatherapy lamp.
+Another relaxing combination of oils that I recommend is to mix three drops of dill oil and three drops of roman chamomile oil with five drops of lavender oil in an aromatherapy lamp.
 It gives a sense of calm and it also helps in concentration, making it an effective option for hyperactive children.

 It is also ideal to use dill oil in the shower to get that refreshing and soothing feeling.
 By adding three drops of the oil in your bathwater, it can strengthen and stimulate your entire body.

 It is also an ingredient for gripe water, which is a remedy for colic.
 However, I advise you to consult your physician before ingesting any amount of this essential oil.

 Is Dill Oil Safe?

 Dill oil is considered safe as a food additive.
 However, skin rash may occur in people who are sensitive to it.
 To check if you have any with dill oil, I recommend having a skin patch test prior to using it.

 I also advise pregnant women to avoid using dill oil, although it may have some benefit for nursing mother because it helps the flow of breast milk.
 I recommend consulting a qualified health care practitioner before using dill oil.